Welcome to Year 6.

 We set high expectations for Year 6 children to read at home.

-Your child will write their weekly spellings in their reading record.
 Please encourage your child to practise their spellings at home.

 Daily whole class guided reading sessions with comprehension activities